pansaty/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Hands-on-lab/Before the HOL - Windows Server and SQL Server 2008 R2 EOS.md

 ### Task 1: Create a SQL 2008R2 VM in Azure

 1. With the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed on your machine, open a PowerShell command prompt and run the following steps to Create a SQL 2008 R2 machine
    1. `az login` to login to your subscription.
-You will be prompted for credentials to authenticate to your account.
+You will be prompted for credentials to authenticate to your account via web browser.
-   2. `az create resource group [replace_with_your_resource_group]`  to create a resource group for all items you will be creating for this lab
+   2. `az group create --name ue_sqleoslab_rg --location "East US"`  to create a resource group for all items you will be creating for this lab
    3. `Create SQL 2008 machine here`****
 2. Leave the PowerShell command prompt to complete the steps in the next task